ixchats/ixchats-linux/README.md

 `/app/functions/panel/LastPower.php` - on line 13 there is an official xat domain, fix it by adding the DOMAIN var thing<br>
 `app/functions/json/xavi/Put.php` tf is this?? there's also Put2.php<br>
 `app/config.php` - sets up configurations for database connections, email settings, site behavior, APIs, donations, auctions, and feature flags.<br>

+`web_gear/gifts/Gift1.php` - line 16 has xat domain, so easy to fix!! priority<br>

+Fixed:<br>
 `app/functions/web_gear/EditGroup.php` - "Your Group is not Active please go to Your Email" bruh wtf is this broken ahh text, i fixed it dawg but like why is it all capitalised and shi (it also manages emails)<br>

-`web_gear/gifts/Gift1.php` - line 16 has xat domain, so easy to fix!! priority<br>
+`app/functions/web_gear/group/editgroup3.php` - wtf is on with this shit but anyways i fixed it again<br>

 ## Key Sections